Harukaze9/GFDT/README.md

 - -mss: minimum number of samples required to split an internal node(default=2)
 - -s: minimum number of samples in a leaf(default=1)

-Parameters are for random forest.
+Following parameters are for random forest(ensemble learning).

 - -tree: number of trees (default=10)
 - -res: ratio of randomly chosen feature subset to original feature set(default=0.5)